AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion.md

 ## Ingest data via the Adobe Experience Platform Web SDK and the Edge Network

 [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) is a client-side JavaScript library that allows customers of Adobe Experience Cloud to interact with the various services in the Experience Cloud through the Adobe Experience Platform Edge Network.
-You can configure this ingestion with or without Launch.

-### Without Launch

-This link does not work: https://docs.adobe.com/content/help/en/experience-platform/edge/get-started/quick-start-without-launch.html.
-Is this still possible without Launch?

-### With Launch

-1. [Configure the AEP Web SDK extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html?lang=en#configure-the-aep-web-sdk-extension) to send data to the Adobe Experience Cloud from web properties, through the Adobe Experience Platform Edge Network.
+1. [Configure the AEP Web SDK extension in Launch](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html?lang=en#configure-the-aep-web-sdk-extension) to send data to the Adobe Experience Cloud from web properties, through the Adobe Experience Platform Edge Network.
 1. Use [Customer Journey Analytics](https://docs.adobe.com/content/help/en/analytics-platform/using/cja-overview/cja-getting-started.html) to create one or more connections and data views that will inform your cross-channel reporting.

 ## Ingest data with batch ingestion and streaming ingestion